Muslim shopper reading a packaged food label in a supermarket aisle

 This guide is based on: the text of retained EU Regulation 1169/2011 as it applies in UK domestic law; FSA food labelling guidance; Commission Delegated Regulation (EU) 2018/615 on slaughter labelling; published state-level halal fraud statutes (New Jersey, Illinois, Texas, Michigan); USDA Food Safety and Inspection Service policy on halal claims; and published analysis from UK food law practices.
 Legal positions are summarised for general guidance only — food businesses with specific compliance questions should seek advice from a food law solicitor.

 Check any additive on a label right now: The E-codes database covers 360+ food additives with their halal status, source analysis, and which products they appear in most often.
-Or scan a product label and let our tool flag the issues for you.
+Or scan a product label and let the tool flag the issues for you.

 Enjoyed this article?
 Share it: